loykin/freader/README.md

     - Ensure writers always terminate records with separators to avoid timeout-based grouping.

 - Rotation and fingerprints (brief)
-  - The collector uses strategies like device+inode, checksum, or checksumSeperator to detect files robustly across rotations.
+  - The collector uses strategies like device+inode, checksum, or checksumSeparator to detect files robustly across rotations.
 Offsets are tied to the identified file, not only the path.
 Ensure the strategy fits your environment.

 Practical tips
 - Prefer always-terminated lines (writers always end records with the configured separator).
 This keeps offsets perfectly aligned with file bytes and simplifies restarts.